codecapsules-io/codecapsules-docs/docs/tutorials/build-mern-job-board.md

 export default SubmitJob
 ```

 The SubmitJob component uses state to keep track of the job field values as they are entered by a user.
 You can add more state variables if you wish to capture more job fields in your application.
 When the user clicks submit the postJob method posts the job field values to the endpoint specified in the `axios.post()` method.
-Remember to change the localhost url to an actual remote url when you deploy.
+Notice that we use a relative url, `/api/jobs/` in the post request since the frontend will be hosted at the same url as the backend.

 ### Adding the ViewJob Component